joereynolds/the-check-republic/README.md

 ```
 check-republic

--l, --list       List all checks
+  list       List all checks
--r, --run=CHECK  Manually run a check
+  run=CHECK  Manually run a check
--n, --new=CHECK  Create a new check
+  new=CHECK  Create a new check (not implemented)
--e, --edit=CHECK Edit an existing check
+  edit=CHECK Edit an existing check
 ```

 ## Contributions & Development